graphql/graphql-relay-js/README.md

 in a terminal.
 This will watch the file system run lint, tests, and type checking automatically whenever you save a js file.

-To lint the JS files and type interface checks run `npm run lint`.
+To lint the JS files and run type interface checks run `npm run lint`.